• Skip to primary navigation

 The nerves are damaged when they get overstretched.[1]
 The severity of the damage may range from stretching to tears and even being completely pulled from the spinal cord.

 The more severe the damage, the more lasting the disability will be.
-If a newborn’s brachial plexus is just overstretched, they may suffer some side effects, but the nerves will likely heal within a few months, leaving no permanent disability.
+If a newborn’s brachial plexus is just overstretched, they may suffer some minor symptoms.
+The nerves will likely heal within a few months, leaving no permanent disability.

 When the damage is more severe and includes tears and rips, even corrective surgery cannot typically restore full function to the arm.
 These children will face lifelong disabilities.